| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 velocity is the time rate of

-change of the displacement (3) definition of instantaneous velocity In terms of vector components for the displacement and velocity
+change of the displacement (3) In terms of vector components for the displacement and velocity

 (4)